-retained prior ny 1, 2013
+ts retained prior May 1, 2013

-(In r nillions)
+(I 1 n millions)

 Contributions from (Distributions to) CenterPoint Energy

 Cash \$ 40

 Pension and postretirement plans 22

 Deferred financing cost 6

 Investment in 25.05% of SESH (see Note 7) (197)

 Increase in Notes payable-affiliated companies (143)

 Decrease in Notes receivable-affiliated companies (45)

 Income tax obligations, net 28

-Net distributions to CenterPoint Energy prior to formation (289)
+Net distributions to CenterPoint Energy prior to formation \$ (289)

 Effective May 1, 2013, Enable Midstream Partners, LP Partners' Capital on the Consolidated Balance Sheet represents the net amount of capital, accumulated net income, contributions and distributions affecting the investments of CenterPoint Energy, OGE Energy, and ArcLight in the Partnership.
-On February 14, 2014 and May 14, 2014, the Partnership distributed \$114 million and \$155 million to the unitholders of record as of January 1, 2014 and April 1, 2014, respectively.
+On February 14, 2014, May 14, 2014 and August 14, 2014, the Partnership distributed \$114 million, \$155 million and \$22 million to the unitholders of record as of January 1, 2014, April 1, 2014, and April 1, 2014, respectively in accordance with the Partnership's First Amended and Restated Agreement of Limited Partnership.

-The partnership agreement requires that, within 45 days subsequent to the end of each quarter, the Partnership distribute all of its available cash (as defined in the partnership agreement) to unitholders of record on the applicable record date.
-The Partnership will not make distributions for the period that began on April 1, 2014 and ended on April 15, 2014, the day prior to the closing of the Offering, other than the required distributions to CenterPoint Energy, OGE Energy, and ArcLight under the First Amended and Restated Agreement of Limited Partnership.
-See Note 16 to the unaudited condensed combined and consolidated financial statements, concerning distributions declared on July 25, 2014, for the three month period ended June 30, 2014.
+The Partnership's Second Amended and Restated Agreement of Limited Partnership requires that, within 45 days subsequent to the end of each quarter, the Partnership distribute all of its available cash (as defined in the Second Amended and Restated Agreement of Limited Partnership) to unitholders of record on the applicable record date.
+The Partnership did not make distributions for the period that began on April 1, 2014 and ended on April 15, 2014, the day prior to the closing of the Offering, other than the required distributions to CenterPoint Energy, OGE Energy, and ArcLight under the First Amended and Restated Agreement of Limited Partnership.